 - Networking: Broadcom dual 10GbE (SFP+), Mellanox ConnectX-3 Pro (40GbE), Mellanox ConnectX-4 (25GbE, 50GbE, 100GbE)

-As you can see, we tested the server with every single socket AMD EPYC 7001 CPU option.
 The server itself has significantly more expansion options than we would normally see on the Intel Xeon side.

 Dell EMC PowerEdge R7415 AMD EPYC Value Proposition